 \item[$\mathrm{(iv)}$] if $k=2$, then $M$ is a $3$-ball, and the soul consists of a single point. \end{itemize} All cases above occur. \end{proposition} \begin{proof} The case when $\partial M$ has two connected components follows immediately from Theorem~\ref{Zolltwoboundaries}.

-For the case $k=0$ and $\partial M$ connected, the soul must be a connected and non simply connected closed surface which admits an embedding into a $3$-manifold which is one-sided, for otherwise a tubular neighborhood of such embedding would have disconnected boundary.
-Every closed surface $S$ (but the $2$-sphere) admits such embeddings, and a small tubular neighborhood of one of them is the total space of a nontrivial interval bundle over $S$.
+For the case $k=0$ and $\partial M$ connected, the soul must be a connected and non-simply connected closed surface which admits a one-sided embedding into a $3$-manifold, for otherwise a tubular neighborhood of such embedding would have disconnected boundary.
+Every closed surface $S$ other than the $2$-sphere admits such embeddings, and a small tubular neighborhood of one of them is the total space of a nontrivial interval bundle over $S$.
 There exists a unique nontrivial interval bundle over any connected closed surface of genus $g$, see for instance \cite{Hempel1976}.
 Its boundary is a connected closed orientable surface, and its genus is easily computed as follows.
 Assume that $S$ is nonorientable of genus $g$, so that its Euler characteristic is $\chi(S)=2-g$.
 Then, $\chi(\partial M)=4-2g$.
 Since $\partial M$ is orientable, then its genus is $1-\frac12\chi(\partial M)=g-1$.
 If $S$ is orientable, then $\chi(S)=2-2g$, $\chi(\partial M)=4-4g$, and the genus of $\partial M$ is $1-\frac12\chi(\partial M)=2g-1$.

 For the case $k=1$, clearly the soul has to be a circle.
 It follows from Corollary~\ref{topology} that $\chi(\partial M)=0$, i.e., $\partial M$ is either a torus or a Klein bottle.
-The only $3$-manifolds with this type of boundaries are: solid tori, solid Klein bottles, twisted interval bundles over the Klein bottle, or more general nonorientable Seifert fiber spaces with torus boundary.
+The only compact $3$-manifolds with this type of boundary are: solid tori, solid Klein bottles, twisted interval bundles over the Klein bottle, or more general nonorientable Seifert fiber spaces with torus boundary.
 In addition, by Corollary~\ref{thm:fibresballs}, such a manifold must admit a fiber bundle structure over the circle, whose fibers are diffeomorphic to $2$-disks.
-This is the case only for solid tori and solid Klein bottles, see for instance \cite{Hatcher3Mfd} for a classification of disk bundles over the circle, or reference \cite{Hempel1976}.
+This is the case only for solid tori and solid Klein bottles, see for instance \cite{Hatcher3Mfd} for a classification of disk bundles over the circle, or \cite{Hempel1976}.
 Examples of Zoll manifolds diffeomorphic to solid $3$-tori or solid Klein bottles having souls diffeomorphic to the circle are easily constructed.